 Meet the Founders

 Eric & Christina Dronen moved to Los Angeles 13 years ago.
-They were inspired to start Finally Family Homes through the initiatives at Pacific Crossroads Church in Los Angeles.
+They were inspired to start Finally Family Homes through the initiatives at their church in Los Angeles.
 Having become educated on the significantly increased risks for foster kids who age out without family, they felt moved to action.

 Finally Family Homes is that move to give justice, hope, and a future to aged out foster kids.